wendywarren/ac-type/index.md

   ## Assignment Ideas

-  ### Designing Grids

-  We're always told to create a grid to guide our page layouts.
-But where do we start?
-How do we decide how to divide the page?
-We'll use [various formula](https://learning.oreilly.com/library/view/the-art-of/9781315301532/xhtml/14_Chapter08.xhtml#ch8) to create harmonious grids.

   ### Web Typography

   Create a layout using [this information](https://learn-the-web.algonquindesign.ca/topics/web-typography-cheat-sheet/).
 We'll create a page layout with multiple columns.
 Choose a pair of fonts that work well together and create sufficient contrast.
 We'll control hyphenation, and other variables listed on the page linked above.

   Submit the HTML page and the CSS file or a link to GitHub.

-  ### Magazine Layout

-  Create a [six-page magazine feature article](https://learning.oreilly.com/library/view/the-type-project/9780136816034/ch34.xhtml#ch34) combining text, pictures, call outs, and captions, and making effective use of white space

-  We'll design layouts with [varied page elements](https://learning.oreilly.com/library/view/the-art-of/9781315301532/xhtml/15_Chapter09.xhtml#ch9), such as:

-  - Headings
-  - Subheads
-  - Body copy
-  - Table data
-  - Pull quotes
-  - Folios
-  - Running headlines
-  - Block quotes

   ----